Frequently asked questions

 - published work may be published under a Creative Commons licence,

-- publisher may apply an Article Processing Charge (APC, see definition) to cover publication costs
+- publisher may apply an Article Processing Charge (APC) to cover publication costs

 What is Green Open Access (OA)?

 Green OA is where the,

 - published work is freely available via an institutional or discipline-specific repository,

 - version of work made available may be pre peer-review (pre-print, draft) or post peer-review (post-print author's or publisher's),

 - version deposited may be subject to a publisher’s embargo,